Bound (1996 film): Rating

 Bound was rated by the Motion Picture Association of America (MPAA) as R for "strong sexuality, violence and language."
 To achieve that rating, the directors had to cut part of the first sex scene between Corky and Violet.
 The MPAA were most concerned with the images of what Lana Wachowski called "hand-sex".
 It was rated R in Australia, R18 in New Zealand and 18 in the United Kingdom.
 In Canada it was rated as R in Manitoba and Ontario, 18 in Nova Scotia and 16+ in Quebec.

-Distribution

-The film premiered on August 31, 1996, at the Venice Film Festival and in September went on to play at the Toronto International Film Festival.
-It opened in U.S. theaters on October 4, 1996, distributed by Gramercy Pictures, showing in 261 theaters.
-It closed after three weeks.
-It opened in the United Kingdom on February 28, 1997.
+Home media